VikrantReddy/Traffic-management-and-simulation/Docs/Routing.md

 - Once the traffic lights are in control, wait time can be predicted and manipulated better.
 - A feedback loop to adjust k (constant) to route more precisely.

-#### Planed Implemetation for now :
+#### Planed Implemetation for now
- - Convert the given map into a graph (Or construct a dummy graph).
+ - Convert the given map into a graph (Or construct a dummy graph) or take data from an API.
  - Use simple algorithms to find the shorted route based on the weights as
    1. The traffic density
    2. Traffic speed for that instant of time in a specific length of route.